MichalGre/SecondBrain/architecture/outbox_pattern.md

 It's a pattern that helps implement reliable messaging.
 So, it guarantees at "least once" delivery.
 Consumer must guarantee idempotence on message receival.

-In this method domain events are not written do event bus.
+In this method domain events are not written to event bus.
 Instead, they are persisted in the database and after that job takes event from database and publish them.

 Idempotence - receiving duplicated messages has the same final effect on the system state as receiving one message.